High-precision and low-depth quantum algorithm design for eigenstate problems: Supplementary Materials for "High-precision and low-depth quantum algorithm design for eigenstate problems"

+In \autoref{appendix:A}, we provide an overview of quantum algorithms for ground state preparation and energy estimation, followed by an overview of the theoretical results in this work.
+In the remaining supplementary sections, we present the technical details that support the main results of this work.
 In \autoref{appendix:spectral_filter_A}, we discuss the construction of the spectral filter with composite LCU.
-We discuss the error in observation estimation when given an LCU form.
+We discuss the error in observation estimation given an LCU form.
 In \autoref{sec:observ_estimate}, we discuss the building blocks of the eigenstate property estimation algorithm outlined in \autoref{alg1_main}.
-We will follow the proof idea illustrated in \autoref{fig:section_connection} and \autoref{sec:methods} to prove the main theorems for eigenstate property estimation in the main text.
+We will follow the proof idea illustrated in \autoref{fig:section_connection} and Methods to prove the main theorems for eigenstate property estimation in the main text.
 In \autoref{sec:En_estimate}, we prove the result for eigenenergy estimation in the main text. \autoref{sec:gate_gs_BE} analyses the circuit compilation cost for block-encoding-based methods. \autoref{sec:gate_gs_QSP} and \autoref{sec:gate_gs_QPE} discuss the cost when using QSP and QPE.